Typical Evaluation Options

 Learn more about the importance of early identification

 See Parent’s Guide to Evaluations when Dyslexia is Suspected

 Review Differences between Special Education and Section 504

 *Federal education law (IDEA) requires that schools assess any child who may need special education services “in all areas related to the suspected disability.”
 (IDEA (34 CFR Sec.
 300.304)) This mandate is called Child Find, and it is an affirmative duty that obligates a school to take the initiative to identify, locate, and evaluate students when a disability is suspected.
 This happens through the Full Individual Evaluation (FIE) process.

 Asking your child’s public school for a Full Individual Evaluation (FIE) gives you much more information about where your child may be struggling...and gives you access to more ways the school can help.
 An FIE is the best starting point for evaluation to ensure your child’s needs aren’t missed and that all educational rights are fully protected.
 After the evaluation, parents work with the school to agree on how the child will be served.
 Asking for the evaluation does not commit you or your child to any specific supports or services at school.

-In HPISD, send a request for an FIE via email to both the Special Education Coordinator on your campus and the HPISD Director of Special Programs, Laurie Gagne.
+To Request a Full Individual Evaluation - DO IT IN WRITING.
+Parents should email the classroom teacher stating they are requesting a Full Individual Evaluation for the student.
+DDPC also encourages parents to copy the campus Principal, Special Education Coordinator, and Dyslexia Specialist.
+To cover all bases, parents can also email the Director of Special Programs, Laurie Gagne.
 Click here for HPISD contact information and here for a sample letter to request an FIE.

 After you request an evaluation, when should you hear back from the school?
 When will you get the report and have a meeting?
 If the school says no, what paperwork should the school provide to explain why they will not evaluate?
 This helpful resource from Region 10 answers all your questions!